tomjoht/tomjoht.github.io/_posts/2023/04/2023-04-17-ai-chat-interfaces-are-the-new-user-interface-for-docs.md

 Instead of looking for an answer on Stack Overflow, I asked ChatGPT, and it provided a decent answer.
 When the code didn’t work or I needed some adjustment, I told the chat.
 Each time it responded just like I had a real, live developer friend on a message chat, ready to answer my questions.

 What’s cool is that ChatGPT maintained the conversation thread, so it remembered my previous questions and could build on responses.
 For example, if something didn’t work, I told it and the AI explained why my approach might not work, either providing an alternative or listing steps to troubleshoot.
-Sometimes I needed to adjust the code it gave me (like a regex pattern) and I told it I needed the code modified, and it did it.
+Sometimes I needed to adjust the code it gave me (like a regex pattern or some syntax fix for variable substitution) and it did.
 In sum, you aren’t just limited to a single response with AI chat but can talk to it continuously, as with a human.
-It was a conversation, not a single response.
+It was a conversation thread, not a single response.

 It took me an afternoon, and another day, but I finished the shell script (it’s about 75 lines long).
 I learned exactly the principles and syntax I needed to complete the task.
 Before I started writing this shell script, I tried reading a general user guide on shell scripting.
 However, even after 20 pages of reading, I learned nothing about how to code the scenarios I needed.